aws-samples/shopfloor-connectivity/docs/core/sfc-configuration.md

 ---
 ### Schedules
-List of one or more schedules that define how data is collected from their sources, processed, and send to the targets
+Defines a collection of schedules that control data collection, processing, and transmission timing.
+Each schedule specifies when and how data moves from sources to targets.
+At least one active schedule must be configured for the system to operate.

 **Type**: [[Schedule](./schedule-configuration.md)]